mnagy94/jexer/README.md

   - Closing a TTerminalWindow without exiting the process inside it may result in a zombie 'script' process.

+  - TTerminalWindow cannot notify the child process of changes in window size, due to Java's lack of support for forkpty() and similar.
+Solving this requires C, and will be pursued only if sufficient user requests come in.

   - Java's InputStreamReader as used by the ECMA48 backend requires a valid UTF-8 stream.
 The default X10 encoding for mouse